Expectations for Hosting an Intern

 - Contact a CFS staff member as soon as an issue arises regarding the intern’s performance, which may include communication, attendance, behavior and/or work product.

-- Abide by the Northwestern Policy on Sexual Misconduct and share these expectations with your team.
+- Abide by Northwestern's policies on Harassment & Discrimination and Sexual Misconduct and share these expectations with your team.

-- If you have questions about this policy or if a student needs resources or support regarding sexual misconduct, contact Northwestern’s Office of Equity at 847-467-6165.
+- If you have questions about these policies or if a student needs resources or support regarding harassment, discrimination or sexual misconduct, contact Northwestern’s Office of Equity at 847-467-6165.

 These YouTube videos provide additional insight into the complete process of hiring, training, supervising and engaging CFS students: